iov-one/iov-core/docs/KeyBase.md

 ### Functions:
 - GetKeyringEntry: Returns a requested `KeyringEntry`'s details, such as `PublicIdentities`.
-- AddKeyringEntry: Adds a new `KeyringEntry`, with a specified `SecretIdentity` to the `Keyring`.
+- AddKeyringEntry: Adds a new `KeyringEntry`, with an autogenerated or imported `SecretIdentity` to the `Keyring`.
-- DeleteKeyringEntry: Removes an existing `KeyringEntry` from the `KeyringEntries` array.
+- DeleteKeyringEntry: Removes an existing `KeyringEntry` from the `Keyring`.
-- ExportKeyringEntry: Exports a `KeyringEntry` in plain text
+- ExportKeyringEntry: Exports a `KeyringEntry` in plain text, for use in another `Keyring`.
+- ImportKeyringEntry: Imports a whole `KeyringEntry`, complete with a `SecretIdentity` and the list `PublicIdentities`.

 ### Object Definition:
 ```